Street Spirit (Fade Out): Reception

-In 2015, Stereogum said "Street Spirit" was "one of the all-time great album closers ... a perfectly rendered slice of doomy, incantatory psychedelia that made it sound like Radiohead could do anything".
+In 2012, the Pitchfork critic Stuart Berman described "Street Spirit" as a "crucial, transitory track" that bridged the "futuristic Britpop" of The Bends and Radiohead's next album, the "dystopian" OK Computer (1997).
+In 2015, Stereogum said it was "one of the all-time great album closers ... a perfectly rendered slice of doomy, incantatory psychedelia that made it sound like Radiohead could do anything".
 In 2020, the Guardian named "Street Spirit" the 12th-greatest Radiohead song, writing that it "makes for a spectacular showdown – a grand, doomed surrender".

 Covers

-The Darkness performed "Street Spirit" in their live shows in 2003; the critic Steven Poole wrote that they "reinvent it brilliantly by alternating speed-metal verses with half-time power-grunge choruses".
-They included their cover on their 2012 album Hot Cakes.
 Peter Gabriel recorded a slower, orchestral cover of "Street Spirit" for his album Scratch My Back (2010).
-Gabriel described his version as an "existential cry of mortality".
+He described his version as an "existential cry of mortality".
 He hoped that, in return, Radiohead would record a version of his 1982 song "Wallflower" for his album And I'll Scratch Yours (2013).
 According to Gabriel, Radiohead ceased communication after he sent them his version of "Street Spirit".
-Gabriel said his rendition was "pretty extreme" and had since heard that Radiohead did not like it.
+He said his rendition was "pretty extreme" and that he later heard that Radiohead did not like it.

+The Darkness performed "Street Spirit" in their live shows in 2003.
+The critic Steven Poole wrote that they "reinvent it brilliantly by alternating speed-metal verses with half-time power-grunge choruses".
+They recorded their cover for their 2012 album Hot Cakes.
+It includes a quote of another Radiohead song, "Just" (1995).
+In Pitchfork, Stuart Berman wrote that the Darkness's version translates "the original's dreamy intensity into a battlefield-conquering rallying cry" in the style of 1980s hair metal.
 In 2020, the System of a Down drummer John Dolmayan released a cover of "Street Spirit" with M. Shadows of Avenged Sevenfold and Tom Morello of Rage Against the Machine on his album These Grey Men.